Fair Labor Standards Act update

 Nonexempt vs. exempt

-Exempt employees are paid on a salary basis and are excluded from overtime payment.
-Nonexempt employees who are paid hourly must report hours worked and are paid overtime for each hour worked over 40 hours per week.
+Exempt employees are paid on a salary basis and are excluded from overtime pay.
+Nonexempt, hourly employees must report hours worked and are paid overtime for each hour worked over 40 hours per week.
 These three tests determine exemption:

 The FLSA is a federal law and all employers must comply with the updated overtime rule.
 The requirements of this federal law determine an employee’s FLSA status.
 Vacation and sick leave accrual plans are not affected by an employee's classification as nonexempt or exempt.